-With the introduction of OffsiteDR Server, a Vembu Backup & Disaster Recovery (BDR) data protection solution enhances DRM operations by eliminating all potential single points of failure for restore functions.
-Using Vembu BDR Suite, IT is able to replicate backup data from multiple BDR Backup servers to a system running OffsiteDR Server within their own data center.
+The introduction of OffsiteDR Server, a Vembu Backup & Disaster Recovery (BDR) data protection solution, enhances DRM operations by eliminating all potential single points of failure for restore functions.
+Using Vembu BDR Suite, IT admins are able to replicate backup data from multiple BDR Backup servers to a system running OffsiteDR Server within their own data center.
 As a result, IT garners an alternate system from which to recover protected VMs and physical servers using the same procedures that IT administrators employ on a BDR Backup server.

 For this analysis, openBench Labs assessed the performance and functionality of the Vembu OffsiteDR Server, a DRM device that increases the resilience of recovery processes.
 Our initial intent was to examine the ability to restore data in the event of a catastrophic failure in our vSphere environment, including: